 We feel it is fundamentally necessary, therefore, that we commit ourselves to solidarity with those who oppose this ongoing violence and with communities who continue to be victimized by these systems of oppression.
 We are working to seek out ways to improve our ability to support our clients, neighbors, and community partners who most need it and to ensure they feel seen, heard, and believed.
 We are also committed to advocating for concrete, measurable changes in local, state, and federal policies which will end these systems of oppression.
 And we stand ready to serve as a refuge of safety and support for any member of our community who is marginalized, discriminated against, or experiences oppression.
 It is in these most difficult moments that we must remain most firmly resolved that We Step-Up Together.

 We Step-Up for our Community!

 Indianapolis, IN 46205

 Monday through Friday 9:00 am to 4:30 pm

 Please contact us if you are interested in other career opportunities with Step-Up:

 Step-Up believes in diversity and recognizes the value of inclusiveness by encouraging the full participation of all individuals in fulfilling its mission.
-Step-Up believes in and practices equal opportunity in its operations, community involvement and decision-making and encourages inclusion of diverse members of the community.
-It is the policy of Step-Up to provide equal opportunities for employment and advancement for all individuals and shall not discriminate against any individual on the basis of race, creed, religion, age, physical or mental ability, gender, gender expression, sexual orientation or nationality in the conduct of its affairs.
+Step-Up believes in and practices equal opportunity in its operations, community involvement, and decision-making and encourages the inclusion of diverse members of the community.
+It is the policy of Step-Up to provide equal opportunities for employment and advancement for all individuals and shall not discriminate against any individual on the basis of race, creed, religion, age, physical or mental ability, gender, gender expression, sexual orientation, or nationality in the conduct of its affairs.